ashleychontos/pySYD/docs/glossary.rst

 .. glossary::

     spherical degree
-        in asteroseismology, the spherical degree (:math:`\ell`) is the number of oscillation modes on the surface of the star.
-For unresolved asteroseismology, this is typically very low order degrees and has only been possible up to a spherical degree of :math:`\ell = 3`
+        the spherical degree (:math:`\ell`) is the number of nodal lines on the surface of the star, which for unresolved distant stars, has only been possible for up to a spherical degree of :math:`\ell = 3`
-         * **variable:** :math:`\ell`

-    ``SYD``
-        the well-known IDL-based asteroseismic pipeline created by Dan Huber during his PhD in Sydney (hence SYD). ``SYD`` has been extensively tested and benchmarked to other closed-source asteroseismic tools on *Kepler* stars.
+    whiten
     whitening
-        a process to remove undesired artefacts or effects present in a power spectrum by taking that frequency region and replacing it with white noise.
+        a process to remove undesired artefacts or effects present in a frequency spectrum by taking that frequency region and replacing it with simulated white noise.
 This is typically done for subiants with :term:`mixed modes` in order to better estimate :term:`dnu`.
 This can also help mitigate the short-cadence :term:`Kepler artefact`.